guatzin818/www/Features.md

 ### Feature Parallel

 #### Traditional algorithm
-Feature parallel aim to parallel the "Find Best Split" in decision tree.
+Feature parallel aim to parallel the "Find Best Split" in the decision tree.
 The procedure of traditional feature parallel is:

 1. Partition data vertically (different machines have different feature set)
 2. Workers find local best split point {feature, threshold} on local feature set
-3. Communicate local best splits with each other and get best one
+3. Communicate local best splits with each other and get the best one
-4. Worker with best split to perform split, then send split result of data to other workers
+4. Worker with best split to perform split, then send the split result of data to other workers
 5. Other workers split data according received data

 The shortage of traditional feature parallel: